What to Do Now That You’ve Been Diagnosed with Osteoporosis

 5. Improve Your Nutrition

 - Your first step is to understand the vitamins and minerals you need to build strong healthy bones.
 For example, osteoporosis.ca recommends women 50+ take 1200 mg of calcium per day.
+But if you want a proven bone-building supplement that is effective at a lower dose, try AlgaeCal Plus.
+Due to its plant-based make up, it contains additional vitamins and minerals that support bone health.
+It’s also proven to increase bone density!

 - Your second step is to download a copy of our “Bone Health Recipes” eBook and start cooking meals high in calcium and other bone building nutrients.
 You can download a copy here: /bone-health-recipes-ebook/